StellLegend/dogCatMouse/README.md

 git checkout : remove file in working directory git reset : remove change in staging are

+git branch -b 'A' : add branch A to git git switch A : select branch A to work git branch -D 'A' : delete branch A from workspace

 <!-- -------- -->
 working directory : file don't  modified staging are : file has modified